 PROCEEDINGS UNDER THE FRIA

-There are three distinct remedies available to insolvent debtors/creditors under the FRIA and the pertinent procedures.
+There are three distinct remedies available to insolvent debtors/creditors under the FRIA and the pertinent procedures, all of which are under the jurisdiction of special commercial courts.
 These remedies are:

 1. Suspension of Payments